bfh/opensource/.github/ISSUE_TEMPLATE/idea-template.md

 ---
 name: Idea Template
 about: To create Ideas.
-title: A short name for the idea
+title: Idea: A short name for the idea
 labels: ''
 assignees: ''